urbanjost/M_starpac/README.md

       Subroutine CENTER subtracts the  series mean from the series  and returns the centered series.
 There is no printed output.

-      Subroutine TAPER centers the input series and applies  the  split-cosine- bell  taper  described  for  argument YT in section D.  The user specifies the total proportion of the series to be tapered.
+      Subroutine TAPER centers the input series and applies  the
+ split-cosine-bell taper described for argument YT in section D. The user specifies the total proportion of the series to be tapered.
 The centered tapered series is returned to the user and can be used as input to subroutine PGM or PGMS.
 There is no printed output.